aws-samples/aws-get-started-workshop/content/02-base/02-set-up-landing-zone.md

 * **Email Distribution Lists** - Consult the [set of AWS account root user email addresses]({{< relref "04-address-prerequisites#initial-aws-accounts" >}}) that you established earlier.

-* **Pre-Launch Checks** - If you’ve just created a new master AWS account, the pre-launch check considerations for creating your landing zone should already be met.
-If you're reusing an exisitng master AWS account, the pre-launch checks might detect issues.
+* **Pre-Launch Checks** - If you’ve just created a new management AWS account, the pre-launch check considerations for creating your landing zone should already be met.
+If you're reusing an exisitng management AWS account, the pre-launch checks might detect issues.

 Follow the steps in [Getting Started with AWS Control Tower](https://docs.aws.amazon.com/controltower/latest/userguide/getting-started-with-control-tower.html) to set up your landing zone.